Timing and Structure

 - Basic lag and use of windows and smoothing.
 Coherence.
 Accuracy of measurements.

-Experiment on non-linear vibrations.
-This involves about 4 hours in the laboratory and 4 hours writing-up.
+Coursework on non-linear vibrations.
+This involves a short lab, numerical modelling and simulation exercise, and 4 hours writing-up.

 Nonlinear vibration of a clamped beam